PlanktoScope/forklift/reference.md

 ### Versioning with constraints and features

-Usually, the following changes to a package are backwards-incompatible, in which case they will require incrementing the major component of the semantic version of the pallet providing that package, if pallet follows semantic versioning and the major component of the semantic version was already nonzero:
+Usually, the following changes to a package are backwards-incompatible, in which case they will require incrementing the major component of the semantic version of the repository providing that package, if the repository follows semantic versioning and the major component of the semantic version was already nonzero:

 - Changing the name to use for deploying the package
 - Making changes which may introduce conflicts between provided resources, for certain combinations of package deployments: